fantom845/ProduKtor/README.md

 - Feature engineering to extract the correct features for the model
 - Build a regression model to predict the outlet sales
 - Recommend price changes for optimising future sales
+- Implement

+##Approach used:
+-
+- Use simple linear regression to achieve results
+- Design WebApp using Flask